JMestre32/CS50-Intro-To-Programming-with-Python/05-Libraries/README.md

 `pip install requests` we now have access to the requests library

-APIs and requests are exemplified in itunes.py
+APIs and requests are exemplified in ``itunes.py``

+<h3><ins>Self-Made Libraries</ins></h3>

+If you find yourself using the same code over and over again, you can make your own library by bundling up that code.

+You can keep the module/package local or go through the steps of making it open source and sharing it to websites like pypi.org

+Self-made libraries are exemplified in `saying.py`